photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "When exactly will new features be released?"

-    We have a zero bug policy and do our best to help users when they need support or have other questions.
+    We have a zero-bug policy and do our best to help users when they need support or have other questions.
+This comes at a price as we can't give exact deadlines for new features.
+Also note that while our team appreciates your feedback, we are not obligated to implement the features, improvements, or other changes you request.
-    Updating and improving the documentation you are reading takes up a large part of our time too.

-    This comes at a price, as we can't give exact deadlines for new features.
-Also keep in mind that epics like multi-user support can't be delivered in a single update.
-Working on big features is a continuous process that can take months to years until all use cases are covered.

-    Having said that, funding really has the highest impact.
-So users can do their part and [become a sponsor](../funding.md) to get their favorite features as soon as possible.
+    That being said, sustainable funding has a huge impact on how quickly we can deliver new features.
+    So we hope this provides a great reasons to [support our mission and sign up for a membership](https://link.photoprism.app/patreon).
+    Visit [photoprism.app/membership](https://photoprism.app/membership) to learn more.

 ??? question "Are there plans to introduce premium features?"

-    PhotoPrism is 100% self-funded and independent.
-We plan to offer non-essential premium features and services as voluntary donations currently don't cover even our most basic expenses.
-It is in the best interest of all users that funding is sustainable in the long run.

-    Unless your plan includes additional cloud storage, you will be able to upgrade and downgrade without losing any data.
-For those who don't like recurring subscriptions, there will be discounted multi-year / lifetime payment options.
-To account for income differences, pricing may also vary by region.
-As soon as we have details, we will announce them publicly.

-    Meanwhile, GitHub Sponsors has [one-time donation](https://link.photoprism.app/donate)
-    options if you don't need ongoing support after installation and don't expect updates with additional features for more than 12 months.

-    We encourage everyone who can afford it to [become a sponsor](../funding.md) as this is ultimately best for the product and the community.
-Think of "free software" as in "free speech," not as in "free beer".
+    Yes.
+Our sponsors additionally enjoy all features with a [sponsor-feature](https://github.com/photoprism/photoprism/issues?q=label%3Asponsor-feature) label attached or marked as [sponsors only](https://docs.photoprism.app/getting-started/config-options/) in the docs, including [Interactive World Maps](https://demo.photoprism.app/places?target=_blank).
+We will also provide a detailed feature table with comparisons shortly.

+    It is your decision whether you want to sign up to enjoy additional benefits.
+Visit [photoprism.app/membership](https://photoprism.app/membership) to learn more.

+??? question "Shouldn't free software be free of costs?"

+    Think of “free software” as in “free speech,” not as in “free beer.”
+The [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html) sometimes calls it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show they do not mean the software is gratis.

 ??? question "Why can't I just purchase and download a single version?"